-Story Crossroads invites adults who enjoy telling stories yet are not professionals to apply to tell stories for the Story Crossroads Festival on either May 11 or 12, 2021 with 7 adult spots available.
-Due by April 27th each year.
+Story Crossroads invites adults who enjoy telling stories yet are not professionals to apply to tell stories for the Story Crossroads Summit & Festival on either May 10 or 11, 2022 with 7 adult spots available.
+Due by April 23rd each year.
 If you are a professional storyteller of at least 3 years and actively performing, then you will want to apply here: https://storycrossroads.org/be-a-story-artist/.

 Virtual and live options will be available for these performance opportunities.

-Most live proper-distanced slots will be during the day and night at the Murray City Park on Tuesday, May 11, 2021.
-We will also – with permission – have some youth teller story video premiered on Wednesday, May 12, 2021 through our Story Crossroads YouTube Channel.
-Here is what premiered in 2020 (youth were featured first and last 30 minutes focus on the adult community tellers).
+Most live slots will be during the day and night at the Murray City Park on Tuesday, May 10, 2022.
+We will also – with permission – have some youth teller story video premiered on Wednesday, May 11, 2022 through our Story Crossroads YouTube Channel.

 - It is your responsibility to select and prepare a story for the Festival.
 These stories must be family-friendly and appropriate for elementary through secondary grades.

 - You should receive a minimum of 6-8 hours of developing, crafting and performing the tale.
 See the free lesson plans already available representing 6 hours plus assuming at least 2 hours of telling and being coached.
 This can be done as an individual or reaching out to other people through phone, email, Zoom, or in-person in a safe manner.
 For ready-made storytelling lesson plans, visit https://storycrossroads.org/teaching-story/ or email email@example.com.
-We launched Story Crossroads Academy, self-led online storytelling courses, that would work as an option.
+“Storytelling Basics in 8 Hours” through Story Crossroads Academy, a self-led storytelling course, as an option here: http://storycrossroads.org/FreeWorkshops.

-- You could be telling to audiences of 20 to 100 people at the Festival due to proper-distancing or 1000+ due to virtual options.
+- You will be telling to audiences of 50 to 300+ people at the Festival or 1000+ due to virtual options.
 To prepare, take the opportunity to present your story to as many audiences as possible (e.g. classes, organizations, or clubs – performing virtually or in-person in a safe manner).

 - Story Crossroads is about the art of oral storytelling.
 As such, do not read the story.